stats-tgeorge/docs/editing.md

 JOSE is a free, open-source, community driven and developer-friendly online journal (no publisher is seeking to raise revenue from the volunteer labor of researchers!).

-The review process at JOSS is unique: it is open and author-reviewer-editor conversations are encouraged.
+The review process at JOSE is unique: it is open and author-reviewer-editor conversations are encouraged.

 JOSE reviews involve downloading and installing the software, and inspecting the repository and submitted paper for key elements.
-See https://joss.readthedocs.io/en/latest/review_criteria.html
+See https://jose.readthedocs.io/en/latest/review_criteria.html

 Editors and reviewers post comments on the Review issue, and authors respond to the comments and improve their submission until acceptance (or withdrawal, if they feel unable to